Occupational Health and Safety

 Emergency/ Crisis Management

-For more details about the Health and Safety Performance, see Performance Data
+For more details about the Health and Safety Performance, see Performance Data 2024

 Duties of the Occupational Health and Safety Committee (SHE) GRI 403-4 (2018)

 GGC has established the SHE Steering Committee to supervise and monitor the operation in accordance with the Company's internal safety, health and environmental standards, to meet international standards, and achieve the goal of being an accident-free organization.
 GGC has also set up an Occupational Health and Safety committee, which consists of representatives from employees to open channels for consultation with and participation of workers, and workers' representatives, as well as monitoring and evaluating SHE performance of related agencies.
-The progress of its operations is reported on a monthly basis.
+The progress of its operations is reported monthly.

 1. Set and review policies, goals, plans for SHE.